On Busemann--Hausdorff densities of dimension two and of codimension two, with an application to Plateau Problem: Introduction

 \begin{probl} For which $m$ different from $1$ and $n-1$ are $BH$ densities of a normed vector space of dimension $n$ extendibly convex ? \end{probl}

-It was more than $50$ years later, that a new result of this type appeared.
-We mean the following beautiful Theorem proved by D.Burago and S.Ivanov in their paper~\cite{buriv}.
+It was more than $50$ years later that a new result of this type appeared in the literature.
+We mean the following theorem proved in the article~\cite{buriv}.

-\begin{theom}{(D.Burago and S.Ivanov)} Let $E$ be any finite dimensional normed vector space.
-Then the function $\phi_{2,BH}$ of the space $E$ is extendibly convex. \end{theom}
+\begin{theom} Let $E$ be a finite dimensional normed vector space with the unit ball $B$.
+Then the $BH$ density $\phi_{2,BH,B}$ is extendibly convex. \end{theom}

-It is interesting to remark that the method of Burago and Ivanov in a certain sense more analytical than geometrical.
+It is interesting to remark that the proof of Theorem~\ref{m=2} in~\cite{buriv} is in a certain sense more analytical than geometrical.
 For an alternative proof of Theorem~\ref{m=2}, see~\cite{bernig}.

-There is a stronger version of convexity of volume densities on Grassmann cones. \begin{defin}{(Totally convex densities)} Let $E$ be a finite dimensional normed vector space of dimension $n$ and let $1\leq m\leq n$ be a natural number.
-A volume density $\phi$ on $G(m,E)$ is totally convex if for every $m$ dimensional linear subspace there exists a linear projection onto that subspace which does not increase the volume $\mathrm{Vol}_{\phi}$ corresponding to the density $\phi$. \end{defin}
+The following version of convexity of volume densities on Grassmann cones is strictly stronger than the extendible convexity. \begin{defin}{(Totally convex densities)} Let $E$ be a finite dimensional normed vector space of dimension $n$ and let $1\leq m\leq n$ be a natural number.
+A volume density $\phi$ on $G(m,E)$ is totally convex if for every $m$ dimensional linear subspace there exists a linear projection onto that subspace which does not increase the volume $\mathrm{Vol}_{\phi}$ corresponding to the density $\phi$. \end{defin} \begin{rem} Further in the text, we shall sometimes call such linear projections contractions. \end{rem}

-Indeed, it turns out that totally convex volume densities are extendibly convex, see~\cite{alvarezthompson}.
-The reciprocal statement is false, as was explained in paper~\cite{busemann2}.
+Indeed, it turns out that totally convex volume densities are extendibly convex but the reciprocal to this statement is false.
+Both these facts are explained in the article~\cite{busemann2}.

 Euclidean nearest point projections have Lipschitz constant $1$.
 Thus, thanks to Eilenberg's inequality, Euclidean densities are totally convex.
 This argument, however, can not be generalized even to the case of the space $\ell^3_\infty$.
-Indeed, an easy computation shows that in this space, any linear projection onto any coordinate plane has Lipschitz constant strictly bigger than $1$.
+Indeed, an easy computation shows that in this space, any linear projection onto the plane $\{(x_1,x_2,x_3):x_1+x_2+x_3=0\}$ has Lipschitz constant strictly bigger than $1$.
+However, a similar argument does show that one dimensional $BH$ densities $\phi_{1, BH}$ are totally convex in all finite dimensional normed vector spaces, thanks to the Hahn theorem.

-Note that from the geometric measure theory and calculus of variation points of view, existence of area contractions is very useful in constructing compact supported solutions to the Plateau Problem, see paper~\cite{ambrsh}.
-Reader, interested in Plateau Problem is welcomed to contact papers~\cite{tdpchains},~\cite{tdpchains2} and~\cite{tdpapprox}, as well as the book~\cite{federer}.
+Note that from the geometric measure theory and the calculus of variation points of view, the existence of area contractions is very useful in constructing compact supported solutions to the Plateau Problem, see~\cite{ambrsh}.
+Reader, interested in the Plateau Problem is welcomed to contact the articles~\cite{tdpchains},~\cite{tdpchains2} and~\cite{tdpapprox}, as well as the book~\cite{federer}.

 There exists an equivalent way of defining totally convex densities.
 We mean the following result discussed in~\cite{alvarezthompson}. \begin{prop} Let $E$ and $m$ be as above.
 A function $\phi$ on $G(m,E)$ is totally convex if and only if it is extendibly convex and moreover the following holds.
 If $\Phi:\Lambda_m(E)\rightarrow \mathbb R$ is a convex extension of $\phi$, then through every point of the unit sphere $\mathbb S=\{x\in \Lambda_m(E): \Phi(x)=1\}$ there passes a supporting hyperplane of the form $\xi=1,$ where $\xi$ a simple $m$ vector in $\Lambda_m(E^*)$. \end{prop}